Modification of Custody or Visitation in a Georgia Divorce

-These frequently asked questions explain your options for changing an established custody or visitation agreement.
+These frequently asked questions explain your options for changing an established custody or visitation agreement in a Georgia Divorce.

 Under what circumstances can custody and visitation orders be changed within the state where they were obtained?